Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 His poll numbers go up.

-Uh maybe Bill O'Reilly was right.
+Maybe Bill O'Reilly was right.

-He said, Yeah, maybe for a week or two he might take a slight hit.
+He said, yeah, maybe for a week or two, he might take a slight hit.

-Then they're gonna go soaring again.
+Then they're going to go soaring again.

 And I would say that's probably a good prediction.